How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 Utilise video in your paid media campaigns

 Video is a popular, easy-to-consume, cost-effective and highly-trackable format for a range of platforms — YouTube, Facebook, Instagram and TikTok.
-Video ads at this level should introduce your products or services to an interest-based or lookalike audience, and explain the problem that they solve.
+Video ads at this point should introduce your products or services to an interest-based or lookalike audience, and explain the problem that they solve.

 This marketing format also allows you to create an audience of people who have watched your video to feed into tactics further down the funnel.